-Another way to get a head start on your future as an officer is through the Simultaneous Membership Program (SMP), a volunteer officer training program that allows Army National Guard and Army Reserve enlisted members to participate starting in the sophomore year while still enrolled in the Basic Course.
-The intent of the SMP is to increase officer accessions into the Reserve Components (RC) by increasing ROTC enrollment from the enlisted RC members who are attending college.
+Another way to get a head start on your future as an officer is through the Simultaneous Membership Program (SMP), a volunteer officer training program that allows Army National Guard and Army Reserve enlisted members to participate starting in the sophomore year while still enrolled in the basic course.

-Upon completion of Basic Training, an RC soldier who is an academic sophomore can join the ROTC Program and earn a commission as an officer in the U.S. Army upon completing their college degree.
-In addition, contracted nonscholarship cadets and RFD scholarship cadets can join an RC unit and the SMP.
+Upon completion of Basic Training, RC soldiers who are academic sophomores can join the ROTC Program and earn commissions as officers in the U.S. Army upon completing their college degree.
+In addition, contracted non-scholarship cadets and RFD scholarship cadets can join an RC unit and the SMP.

 ROTC SMP students are paid for their Guard/Reserve training and receive the ROTC stipend once contracted.
-Once contracted, an SMP is also non-deployable which ensures the cadets timely graduation.
+Once contracted, an SMP is also non-deployable, which ensures the cadets timely graduation.

-Upon completing the ROTC program, the officer has an eight-year obligation, which can be served in the Reserve Forces, on Active Duty or as a combination of the two.
+Upon completing the ROTC program, the officer has an eight-year obligation, which can be served in the Reserve Forces, on active duty or as a combination of the two.